-This family trek through Peru is an active cultural adventure like no other!
-Bring history to life as you travel the country and observe the remnants of ancient cities and fortifications.
+This Peru family vacation is an active cultural adventure like no other!
+Bring history to life as you and your family travel the country and observe the remnants of ancient cities and fortifications.

 Begin your journey in the cosmopolitan city of Lima.
 After your flight from home and a good night's sleep, you’ll head to Cuzco and transfer to Ollantaytambo.
 You’ll have a chance to take a walking tour of this Incan city’s archeological ruins before boarding a train to Aguas Calientes and the mysterious Machu Picchu.
 The train winds through mountains and the dramatic canyons of the Urubamba River Valley.

 Your family will spend a full day exploring the lost city of Machu Picchu, marveling at the ancient stonework and imagining what it must have looked like long ago, before it was abandoned for an unknown reason.
 Transfer from Aguas Calientes back to Ollantaytambo, where you will trek and camp amongst Inca foundations, terracing and cities, as well as the quarry that supplied the granite used in building it all.
 Meet some local indigenous women for a demonstration in the traditional art of Andean back-strap weaving.
 On the way back to Cuzco, stop en route at the Incan military complex of Sacsayhuaman – this complex was fashioned after the head of a puma and served as a representation of the Inca empire’s great power.

 Explore Cuzco on foot, touring the temple of Koricancha, which once glittered with golden panels, as well as the lively Plaza de Armas and the artisan shops of the San Blas neighborhood.
 Eat a home-cooked Peruvian lunch made with ingredients your family helped select at the bustling San Pedro Market.
 This trip allows you and your family to experience the many sides of Peru’s rich culture.